horovod/horovod/docs/gpus.rst

        $ HOROVOD_GPU_ALLREDUCE=NCCL pip install --no-cache-dir horovod

-   If you have installed NCCL 2 using the CentOS / RHEL package, you can run:
+   If you have installed NCCL 2 using the `CentOS / RHEL package <https://docs.nvidia.com/deeplearning/sdk/nccl-install-guide/index.html#rhel_centos>`__, you can run:

    .. code-block:: bash